ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 Usage

-Clone this repository, change the passwords in the qmdemo-qm.yaml file and then Producer.java and Consumer.java files to a password of your choice, currently set to 'newpassword'
+Clone this repository, change the passwords in qmdemo-qm.yaml, Producer.java and Consumer.java to a password of your choice, currently set to 'newpassword'
 Log into you OpenShft cluster and create a project called mq-demo

 oc create -f qmdemo-cert.yaml